 Can I change my mind about returning to Syria?

-If you decide not to return, please call UNHCR’s Helpline at 06-4008000 (general inquires under returns) as soon as possible so we can update your case.
+If you change your mind about returning, please call UNHCR’s Helpline at 06-4008000 as soon as possible so we can update your case.
 This helps us ensure you continue to receive appropriate support and services.

 UNHCR is here to support you in making a safe, voluntary, and informed decision that is best for you and your family.
 You are never under pressure to return.